 My garden is the most important part of my living space--wherever that may be.
 Right now that is in Southeast Michigan.
-I just moved into this garden (with a sweet little green house attached to it), late last summer.
-So I have not done a thing to it yet, except to watch the days and the seasons pass, and to wonder what the very first thing I plant will be.
+I just moved into this garden (with a sweet little green house attached to it), late summer 2018.
+So I am in the midst of my first growing season, and I’m learning a lot about my space.

-I first landed in the Midwest In 2012 when I arrived in Champaign, Illinois where I immersed myself in the local food scene, volunteering at Prairie Fruits Farm and Creamery in Champaign, frequenting the Urbana Farmers’ Market, joining the Slow Food Champaign-Urbana board, becoming an owner of the Common Ground Food Co-op and working executive director at The Land Connection, were I had the opportunity to start the Champaign Farmers’ Market, and to with farmers to start their farm businesses
+I first landed in the Midwest In 2012 when I arrived in Champaign, Illinois where I immersed myself in the local food scene, volunteering at Prairie Fruits Farm and Creamery in Champaign, frequenting the Urbana Farmers’ Market, joining the Slow Food Champaign-Urbana board, becoming an owner of the Common Ground Food Co-op and working as the executive director at The Land Connection, were I had the opportunity to start the Champaign Farmers’ Market, an incentive program, and to work with farmers to start their farm businesses.

 But before I became a Midwesterner (can I say that after 8 years?)...I grew up in the mountains of Santa Barbara, California, in a community of inspired people who often came together to cook, eat, and make art.
 After completing a degree in biology–which is also where my passion for botanical painting came from–I ran a website design business, raised two daughters, and completed a Master’s degree in environmental science and policy at Columbia University.